-Christians hermits show us that there is really no one who is a hermit.
-The early Christian hermits left the world to get away from it, not God.
+Christians hermits show us that there is really no one who is a hermit as we use the term today.
+The early Christian hermits left the world to get away from it, not God or His people.
 Therefore they opened their caves and their hearts to those who sought help.
 It was the world they despised not their fellow humans.

 When you pray, do not be like the hypocrites, who love to stand and pray in the synagogues and on street corners so that others may see them.
 Amen, I say to you, they have received their reward.
 But when you pray, go to your inner room, close the door, and pray to your Father in secret.
 And your Father who sees in secret will repay you.
 In praying, do not babble like the pagans, who think that they will be heard because of their many words.
 Do not be like them.
 Your Father knows what you need before you ask him.
 “This is how you are to pray: Our Father in heaven, hallowed be your name, your kingdom come, your will be done, on earth as in heaven.
 Give us today our daily bread; and forgive us our debts, as we forgive our debtors; and do not subject us to the final test, but deliver us from the evil one.
 If you forgive others their transgressions, your heavenly Father will forgive you.h But if you do not forgive others, neither will your Father forgive your transgressions.
 “When you fast, do not look gloomy like the hypocrites.
 They neglect their appearance, so that they may appear to others to be fasting.
 Amen, I say to you, they have received their reward.
 But when you fast, anoint your head and wash your face, so that you may not appear to others to be fasting, except to your Father who is hidden.
 And your Father who sees what is hidden will repay you.
 Treasure in Heaven.
 “Do not store up for yourselves treasures on earth, where moth and decay destroy, and thieves break in and steal.
 But store up treasures in heaven, where neither moth nor decay destroys, nor thieves break in and steal.
 For where your treasure is, there also will your heart be.